Model metadata and fallback review

 ]

 }AI products change quickly.
-Model policy setup keeps delivered model values visible so developers can review usage, latency, and fallback plans before access becomes a dependency.
+The setup email and authenticated GET /v1/models keep exact model values visible so developers can review usage, latency, and fallback plans before access becomes a dependency.

 FAQ